-Greg has enjoyed an extensive career in conciliation and arbitration, both in Australia and overseas, through his previous roles with the Conciliation and Arbitration Commission, Industrial Relations Commission and Fair Work Commission.
-His skills in resolving industrial disputes across a range of industry sectors through conciliation, mediation and arbitration span over 30 years.
+Greg has enjoyed an extensive career in His skills in resolving industrial disputes across a range of industry sectors through conciliation,

 Greg retains his position as a Director on the Board of Zoos Victoria and as Chair of the Statewide Classification Committee for the Australian Nurses and Midwifery Federation and the Victorian Hospitals' Industrial Association.
 New appointments this past year included his role as Chair of the ACT Government's Disciplinary Appeals Panel and a member of the newly established Independent Review into the Culture of Victoria's Prison System.
 Greg holds the award of Member of the Order of Australia.
 He remains Chair of AV's People and Culture Committee (a role held since January 2016).